-A graduate of the prestigious San Francisco Opera Merola Opera Program, Ms. Wieser has appeared in lead and supporting roles with Palm Beach Opera, Glimmerglass Opera, the Castleton Festival, Chautauqua Opera, Opera Lyra Ottawa, Tapestry Opera, Musique 3 femmes, Productions Mélodie, Highlands Opera Studio, Les Jeunesses Musicales du Canada, the Pazzia Collective in collaboration with the Cluster New Music and Integrated Arts Festival, the Compagnie Baroque de Mont-Royal, and Opera da Camera.
-Solo concert highlights have included featured appearances with the Montreal Symphony Orchestra Chorus, the Quebec Symphony Orchestra, the Saint-Lawrence Choir, the Choir of the Church of Saint Andrew and Saint Paul, the Lansing Symphony Orchestra, the Kentucky Symphony Orchestra, the Baton Rouge Symphony Orchestra, the Cincinnati Chamber Orchestra, the Dayton Philharmonic Orchestra, the National Arts Centre Orchestra, the Manitoba Chamber Orchestra, and the Winnipeg Symphony Orchestra.
-Ms. Wieser is a two-time laureate of the Jeunes Ambassadeurs Lyriques and was the recipient of the FIDAPA prize at the 2014 Alcamo International Voice Competition in Sicily.
+A graduate of the prestigious San Francisco Opera Merola Opera Program, Ms. Wieser has previously appeared in lead and supporting roles with Tapestry Opera, Musique 3 femmes, Chants Libres, The Castleton Festival, Opera Lyra Ottawa, Palm Beach Opera, Glimmerglass Opera, Chautauqua Opera, Highlands Opera Studio, Les Jeunesses Musicales du Canada, the Pazzia Collective in collaboration with the Cluster New Music and Integrated Arts Festival, the Compagnie Baroque de Mont-Royal, and Opera da Camera.
+Solo concert highlights have included featured appearances with the Montreal Symphony Orchestra, the Quebec Symphony Orchestra, the Thirteen Strings Chamber Orchestra, the Saint-Lawrence Choir, the Winnipeg Philharmonic Choir, The Choir of the Church of Saint-Andrew and Saint-Paul, the Korea Union Orchestra the Lansing Symphony Orchestra, the Kentucky Symphony Orchestra, the Baton Rouge Symphony Orchestra, the Cincinnati Chamber Orchestra, the Dayton Philharmonic Orchestra, the National Arts Centre Orchestra, the Manitoba Chamber Orchestra, and the Winnipeg Symphony Orchestra.
+Ms. Wieser was awarded the Emerging Artist prize in the 2019 Récital-Concours international de mélodies françaises in St. Lambert, Quebec.
+She was a two-time laureate of the Jeunes Ambassadeurs Lyriques (2013 and 2014), and the recipient of the FIDAPA prize at the 2014 Alcamo International Voice Competition in Sicily.

 Ellen Wieser lives in Montreal with her husband and duo partner, cellist Jean-Christophe Lizotte, and their two daughters.